ai-deep-learning/doc-rag-harness/README.md

 Generates a report.
 The report might be in HTML format with visualizations.
 A possible report format:

 * Left panel with the designs tree, tasks tree, and test data sets for tasks.
+It may also include a "tech stack tree" - categorized design building blocks.
+For example, a tree of vector databases, their versions and configurations.
+If the left panel becomes too noisy, some of the items can be moved to the navigation bar.
 * Content panel - documentation for the selected item.
 E.g.
-    * Home page - a summary of performed tests: filterable sortable table with design/test permutations (for relatively small spaces), visualizations, e.g. [ECharts](https://echarts.apache.org/examples/en/index.html) [3D Scatter](https://echarts.apache.org/examples/en/editor.html?c=scatter3d&gl=1&theme=dark)
+    * Home page - a summary of performed tests: filterable sortable table with design/test permutations (for relatively small spaces), visualizations, e.g. [ECharts](https://echarts.apache.org/examples/en/index.html) [3D Scatter](https://echarts.apache.org/examples/en/editor.html?c=scatter3d&gl=1&theme=dark).
+It may also contain a design wizard to build designs by answering questions and selecting a tested design which best fits the answers.
     * Design page - configuration, tests and results - table, visualizations
-    * Task page - description, tests, designs, visualizations
+    * Task page - description, tests, designs, visualizations.
+It may host an aggregation Web UI which collects answers from all designs for this task and allows users to compare responses from alternative designs.
+One option to compare is [Pairwise comparison](https://en.wikipedia.org/wiki/Pairwise_comparison) possibly without reveling which design a given response comes from.
+    * Building block (e.g. vector database, its version, configuration) - description, designs which use it.

+Report may contain links to the Web UI or even "host" the Web UI if it is implemented as a Single Page Application (SPA) with, say, [React](https://react.dev/) or [Vue.js](https://vuejs.org/)/[BootstrapVue](https://bootstrap-vue.org/)

 --- Work in progress ---

 ## Tasks

+This section outlines several tasks (use cases) for retrieval augmented generation and search in general.

 Dimensions: